Everything you need to know about Olympic triathlon nutrition

 3. Clif bar (~40 g carbs), sports drink (~36 g carbs)

-In order to figure out what feels good to you on race day, you’ll again need to experiment with different breakfasts on training days.
-If you’ve never been a big breakfast eater, you can train your gut to accept food and beverages in the morning.
+In order to figure out what feels good to you on race day, you’ll need to experiment with different breakfasts on training days.

-Start slow with a little bit of food and drink and gradually progress the amount you consume over the next few weeks.
-It’s normal to feel nauseous at first, and it will usually improve with repetition as your stomach learns to empty faster.
+Start slow with a little bit of food and drink and gradually eat more over the next few weeks.
+You may feel nauseous at first, but this feeling should subside as your stomach learns to empty faster.

-During the cycle, consume 30-60 grams of carbs per hour.
-These carbs are necessary to maintain blood sugar levels for energy and performance.
+Throughout the race, onsume 30-60 grams of carbs per hour.
+Each gel has about 20 grams of carbs, so consume 1-3 gels per hour, based on your size and activity level.
+The carbs and electrolytes in the gels are necessary to maintain blood sugar levels for energy and performance.

 1. 24 oz of Gatorade Endurance = 44 g carbohydrates & 720 mg sodium